benmiller314/cdm2019fall/plans/lesson-03.md

 ## 4. Multiple Views of the Same Files

-Where did the files go when you cloned them?
+Where do the files go when you clone them?
 You could use Windows Explorer or Mac Finder to open the folder...

 ... but how to do commits there?
 How to see file history?

-Enter the **command line**, a.k.a.
-Terminal (on Mac) or GitBash (on Windows).
+Enter the **command line**, a.k.a. _Terminal_ on Mac, or _GitBash_ (or _PowerShell_) on Windows.

 <div class="alert alert-warning">
 Not sure how to open a command line?
 Try <a href="https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html">these instructions</a>.